Affiliate disclosure: Some links earn us a small commission at no cost to you.

 Is Kotu better than Kololi for families?

-For families with young children: yes.
-The beach is marginally quieter, the hotels are well-suited to families, and there's less strip nightlife noise at night.
+For young families, yes — quieter beach, family-friendly hotels, less late-night strip noise.
 Kololi is better for adults who want evening options.

 Can I walk between Kotu and Kololi along the beach?

-Yes — a 25–35 minute walk at beach pace.
-The path is well-used by tourists and locals.
+Yes — 25–35 minutes at beach pace, on a path well used by tourists and locals.
 Bring water.

 Are Kotu hotel prices lower than Kololi?

-Broadly similar or slightly lower.
-The Kairaba is priced at Kololi mid-range levels; smaller hotels are cheaper.
+Broadly similar or a little lower.
+The Kairaba sits at Kololi mid-range levels; the smaller hotels are cheaper.

 Planning a Gambia trip?
-Read our Gambia holidays guide for itineraries, accommodation picks and travel tips.
-The Gambia packing list covers what to bring for birdwatching days at the creek.
+Read our Gambia holidays guide for itineraries, accommodation and tips.
+The Gambia packing list covers what to bring for birding days at the creek.